rndlwjs/kr_asr/process_conformer.md

 Even though two layers shares the same number of dimension or kernel size, they should be declared respectively when they are different layers. <br/>

 Q4: How to choose the dimension for softmax? <br/>

+Q5: What is the reason for using Q, K, V <br/>

+Q6: How to divide the Attention heads in multi-head attention?
+3 vs 4 dimensional tensor / transferring separate layers vs using the modulelist <br/>